 “The downside risk of a Perth house purchase has to be quite low, and that has to be attractive in our current era where nobody is sure what will happen next”, Mr Murphy said.

 With leading market indicators continuing to favour the western capital, Perth’s property market looks well poised for strong gains over the coming years.
-The State’s effective response to the coronavirus pandemic, low stock levels, and rebounding buyer confidence all signal positive change for the local market, with a significant number of suburbs already experiencing these improvements.
-Combined with WA’s relative affordability, these conditions are bringing unique opportunities for local and interstate buyers in a position to enter the market.
+The State’s strengthening economy, low stock levels, and rebounding buyer confidence all signal positive change for the local market, with many areas already experiencing these improvements.
+Combined with WA’s relative affordability, these conditions are bringing unique opportunities for local and interstate buyers in a position to invest.